FreeRTOS/FreeRTOS-Plus-TCP/GettingStarted_4.0.0-rc1.md

 Change 1:

    - Existing API: FreeRTOS_IPInit
+      - Backward compatibility with the IPv4 FreeRTOS+TCP main branch which only supports single network interface.
+This can be used for single  interface IPv4 systems.
    - New API: FreeRTOS_IPInit_Multi
-   - Change:
-      - FreeRTOS_IPInit - Backward compatibility with the IPv4 FreeRTOS+TCP main branch which only supports single network interface.
-This can be used for single  interface IPv4 systems.
-      - FreeRTOS_IPInit_Multi - It supports multiple interfaces.
+      - Supports multiple interfaces.
 Before calling this function, at least 1 interface and 1 end-point must have been set-up.
 FreeRTOS_IPInit_Multi() replaces the earlier FreeRTOS_IPInit().

 Change 2: